It takes an average of 43 days to find a new job. That means some opportunities can take months to pan out while others take a few days.

 When you’re trying to find a job fast, it is vital that you remain flexible.
 It’s often impossible to find the perfect job when you’re working under any time constraints.
 It’s equally impossible to ensure that you get the exact salary that you expect under those circumstances.

 So, when time is a critical factor, be flexible enough to manage your expectations.
 You may need to take an imperfect job that has the potential to turn into something better.
+Think about the long game as well as the short term realities.

 8. Don’t forget to take care of yourself